> John Kirkpatrick > Songs > King Jamie and the Tinker

 King Jamie and the Tinker

 John Kirkpatrick sang King Jamie and the Tinker in 1992 on the Fellside anthology of English traditional songs, Voices.
-Paul Adams commented in the sleeve notes:
+A 1995 recording from Girvan Folk Festival was included in 2018 on the Fellside anthology Destination.
+Paul Adams noted on the first album:

 Published in the EFDSS Journal in 1936 by Anne Gilchrist who had found it in Dixon’s Ballads & Songs of the Peasantry of England, printed in 1846.
 The idea of the King dressing as a commoner and going among his subjects is as old as the idea of kingship.
 It’s a good tale evoking images of the merry greenwood.
 John, a bit nimble on various squeezeboxes, shows himself no slouch when it comes to a straightforward declamatory style of singing.
 There is a pub in Enfield called King Jamie & the Tinkler.
 John has never been there, but knows a man who has.